Subhashish1998/Subhashish1998/README.md

 - 🏆 **Best Individual Contributor** — DCKAP Employee Awards, Q1 2024
 - 🎤 Invited speaker/panelist — **AI-TAS: Understanding How Agentic AI is Redefining Automation Solutions**
-- 🎤 Invited speaker/panelist — **Sustainability & QA: How Human-Centered Design Is Becoming a Pillar of Quality** *(engaged in an in-depth discussion on how AI is reshaping QA operations — shifting testers from repetitive execution toward higher-value, judgment-driven work)*

 ---